Categories

 Eyes Wide Shut is Stanley Kubrick’s last film and one of his most difficult to understand.
 Viewers will likely finish the film with major questions about key events.
 Who was the woman at the ritual?
 Who was the man in the grey mask?
 What was the meaning of the film’s unusual narrative?
 What was real, and what was a dream?

-This piece will definitively answer all of those questions, plus several more.
-While most analyses of Eyes Wide Shut that I’ve seen focus on connecting the film to dubious, real-world conspiracy theories, my essay below will use actual evidence in the film to draw well supported thematic conclusions.
-Let the analysis begin.
+This piece will definitively answer those questions plus several more.
+While most analyses of Eyes Wide Shut that I’ve seen focus on connecting the film to dubious, real-world conspiracy theories, my essay below will use actual evidence in the film to draw thematic conclusions.

-So the first question that will help us understand Eyes Wide Shut is: why does Bill’s bedroom conversation with Alice leave him so upset, and what is the nature of his emotional state following that conversation?
-The answer, which I’ll go on to support with evidence, is that Bill has become afraid that Alice married him for his money and that, by extension, she doesn’t desire him sexually.
+So the first question that will help us understand Eyes Wide Shut is: why does Alice’s confession leave Bill so upset, and what is the specific nature of his emotional state following that conversation?
+The answer, which I’ll go on to support, is that Bill has become afraid that Alice married him for his money and that, by extension, she doesn’t desire him sexually.

-How this insecurity could arise from Alice’s confession is fairly clear.
-Her brief fantasy involved a striking officer of presumably lower economic status than Bill, a doctor.
+Alice’s brief fantasy, after all, involved a striking officer of presumably lower economic status than Bill, a doctor.
 Therefore, the story, intentionally or not, casts Bill as the safe, steady choice—and the officer as the desirable but unviable suitor.
-Although she was “willing to give up… my whole fucking future” for the man, she ultimately remained with Bill, suggesting that she merely settled for him due to his affluence.
+Although Alice was “willing to give up… my whole fucking future” for the man, she ultimately remained with Bill, suggesting that she merely settled for him due to other factors, especially his affluence.

-And we know that the interplay between money and sex is Bill’s primary concern post-confession because it dominates his subsequent encounters.
-Bill’s conversation with Marion Nathanson, for instance, replays Alice’s story of the naval officer with Bill in the role of the desirable stranger.
-Soon afterward, Bill nearly has sex with a prostitute, and after that, he witnesses costume store owner Mr. Millich discover his young daughter in a sexual situation, a discovery that Millich later profits on by prostituting her.
+And we know that the interplay between money and sex is Bill’s primary concern afterward because it dominates all of his subsequent encounters.
+For instance, Bill then speaks with a daughter of a patient of his, and she essentially retells Alice’s story of the naval officer—only with Bill in the role of the desirable stranger.
+Soon after that, Bill nearly has sex with a prostitute, and after that, he witnesses a costume store owner discover his young daughter in a sexual situation, a discovery that he later profits on by prostituting her.

 The key to understanding the orgy is that it represents Bill reflecting on a previous event—the party at Victor Ziegler’s house—through a new lens that has only become available to him following Alice’s confession.
-As we’ve said, because of Alice’s story about the naval officer, Bill worries that she married him out of economic incentive.
+As we’ve said, after Alice’s story about the naval officer, Bill worries that she married him due to economic incentives.
 Because of that worry, he reflects on the earlier Ziegler party as a hub for the unsettling exchange of sex and money—a reflection brought onscreen in the dreamlike orgy sequence.

-Consider that both scenes—the Ziegler party and the orgy—take place at extravagant mansions, and the prospect of sexual adventure, even outside of marriage, is prominent in both.
-At the Ziegler party, both Bill and Alice flirt with strangers.
+Consider that both scenes, the Ziegler party and the orgy, take place at extravagant mansions, and the prospect of sexual adventure, even outside of marriage, is prominent in both.
+At the Ziegler party, Bill and Alice flirt with strangers.
 Ziegler himself, also married, gets in trouble after a prostitute overdoses in his bathroom, necessitating Bill’s medical intervention.
-Nearly every scene at Ziegler’s party highlights sex as a driving social force.
+Nearly every scene at Ziegler’s highlights sex as a driving social force.
+In the orgy sequence, this is also the case, only more explicitly.

 In addition, the two scenes feature a common dynamic between men and women, in which men are of higher status and women display sex appeal.
-At Ziegler’s, Bill banters with “a couple of models,” and Ziegler later admits that the woman in his bathroom was “a hooker.”
+At Ziegler’s, Bill banters with “a couple of models.”
+Ziegler admits that the woman in his bathroom was “a hooker.”
 Meanwhile, Alice’s suitor is a rich “friend of the Zieglers.”

-It’s fairly obvious that the models who converse with Bill were paid by Ziegler to attend the party, given that even Bill and Alice feel out of their league at the event.
-Optimistically, the models may have been hired as eye candy; perhaps more realistically, they’ve been paid to be available for the male guests: they all but offer Bill sex, a rather unlikely development unless explained by professional obligation.
+It’s fairly obvious that the models who converse with Bill were paid by Ziegler to attend the party, given that even Bill and Alice feel out of their league there.
+The models may have been hired as eye candy, but perhaps more realistically to be available for the male guests: they all but offer Bill sex, a rather unlikely development (given his awkward flirting) unless explained by professional obligation.

-Is the Ziegler party, then, all that different from the orgy scene when it comes to the subject of sex?
 Recall that at the orgy, a red-cloaked man commands women to undress and sends them off with wealthy male guests.
-Metaphorically, this resembles what Ziegler has done by paying vulnerable young women to attend his party.
+Metaphorically, then, this is what Ziegler has done by paying vulnerable young women to attend his party.
 A great YouTube video exists here detailing the interesting visual cues that link Ziegler to the “man in the red cloak” who leads the ritual at the orgy.
-It’s difficult to disagree, based on the evidence in the video, that Kubrick wants us to recognize that the two characters play essentially the same role at their respective events.
+It’s difficult to disagree, based on the evidence in the video, that Kubrick wants us to recognize that the two characters play similar roles at their respective events.

 To understand the orgy sequence, think of it as a dream.
-Of course, it’s not a literal dream, since Bill does attend the event in reality, as evidenced by his costume rental and his later discussion with Ziegler, who references the orgy and claims to have been a guest.
+It’s not a literal dream: Bill does attend it in reality, as evidenced by his costume rental and his later discussion with Ziegler, who references the event and claims to have been a guest.
 But it unfolds in the manner of a dream, with its events and characters based on real events.
-Eyes Wide Shut is loosely based on Arthur Schnitzler’s book, Traumnovelle, or “Dream Story,” so it makes sense that the story progresses (in parts) as a dream would.
+Eyes Wide Shut is loosely based on Arthur Schnitzler’s book, Traumnovelle, or “Dream Story,” so it makes sense that the story progresses in parts as a dream would.

-Having definitively established this link between the movie’s two most crucial episodes, we can explore the symbolic cues they provide for the rest of the movie.
+Having definitively established this link between the movie’s two most crucial episodes, we can explore the symbolic cues it provides for the rest of the movie.

 First, I’ll focus on Kubrick’s use of color in the two scenes.
 The Ziegler party is lit by Christmas lights, multicolored and decorative.
 The orgy scene, on the other hand, features darker lighting and emphasizes red and blue.